 Monciak Street

-There is no Sopot Old Town, but the main pedestrian street in Sopot is Ulica Bohaterow Monte Cassino – although the locals refer to it by its former name, Monciak.
+There is no Sopot Old Town, but the main pedestrian street in Sopot is Ulica Bohaterow Monte Cassino.
+Locals refer to it by its former name, Monciak.
 Strolling the length of Monciak is a must on your Sopot to-do list.
 Lined with restaurants, cafes and pubs, the street leads directly to Sopot’s famous pier.

 Crooked House (Krzywy Domek)